psycopg/psycopg/docs/advanced/async.rst

 not quite.
 Please note that `~Connection.connect()` and `~Connection.cursor()` *don't return a context*: they are both factory methods which return *an object which can be used as a context*.
-That's because there are several use cases where it's useful to handle the object manually and `!close()` them when required.
+That's because there are several use cases where it's useful to handle the objects manually and only `!close()` them when required.

 As a consequence you cannot use `!async with connect()`: you have to do it in two steps instead, as in